Hosea Saumaki: Professional career

 On 30 July 2021 Saumaki moved to England to join Leicester Tigers.
 He made his Leicester debut on 2 October 2021 in a Premiership Rugby game against Saracens; and on 20 November 2021 he scored a hat-trick against Wasps in the Premiership Rugby Cup, despite only scoring his first try in the 68th minute.

 On 15 January 2022 Saumaki scored the winning try as Leicester beat Connacht to seal their place in the Champions Cup round of 16.
 After the match he revealed that he had still not been able to contact family in Tonga after the volcanic eruption and tsunami of that morning.

+He was announced as leaving Leicester at the end of the 2022–23 season.

+Hosea during the 2023-2024 season played amateur rugby league for Millom RLFC alongside his Uncle Fui Fui Moi Moi.